Comparison · Updated June 2026

 TL;DR

-Bitmagic is the stronger fit if you want native 3D, a real WebGL engine with physics, and structured genre templates as starting points.
+Bitmagic is the stronger fit if you want both 2D and 3D from the same tool, with built-in multiplayer, Gaussian Splat scenes, and AI-generated characters.
 Rosebud AI has historically leaned into a strong community gallery and 2D-first creation.
 Try both, then pick the one whose default output looks closer to what you want to make.

 Side-by-side